 Most synthetic slate roofs are certified for the highest level of impact resistance and fire resistance for roofing materials.
 This means they’re effective against severe exposure to external fires, are not readily flammable and do not spread fire.

 While traditional slate is the heaviest roofing material, synthetic slate is one of the lightest.
 In fact, synthetic slate shingles are lighter than all asphalt shingles and are only a quarter the weight of authentic slate shingles.
-This means there is no need for additional structural support, which is good news for most residential construction.
+This means there is no need for additional structural support, which is good news for most residential roof construction.

 Compared to traditional roofing, synthetic slate is easier and less expensive to install than other roofing materials.
 During installation, synthetic slate shingles use more traditional tools and don’t require the specialized training necessary for authentic slate installation,